T-wcs/RansomPy-Covid19/README.md

 # Installer with Inno Setup
 You can consult the official documentation at https://jrsoftware.org/.
-The purpose of inno setup is to create an installer by adding certain parameters such as the destination folder or a personalized icon.
+The purpose of inno setup is to create an installer by adding some parameters such as the destination folder or a personalized icon.

 # Execution script on the Server
 For use the script : python ServerKey.py --host <ip_adress> --port <port_number>